EDUCBA

 INDIRECT formula with Two Worksheets example 4.2

 F11 refers to the sheet name, and C11 refers to the Cell reference in the Example sheet.
-But the formula results # REF.
-Because sheet name should be in string format, keep the cell address in single quotes and then cell reference with concatenation operator.
+But the formula results in # REF.
+Because the sheet name should be in string format, keep the cell address in single quotes and then cell reference with concatenation operator.

-“ ‘ “ &Sheet name reference &” ’! ”&Cell reference
+“ ‘ “ &Sheet name reference &” ’!” &Cell reference

 INDIRECT formula with Two Worksheets example 4.3